 - Port departure notification for ships carrying port and carrying dangerous or polluting cargo

-- Notifications of landing of waste
+- Notifications of waste management

 - Notifications of intent to cross the Norwegian baseline